FRC-Utilities/LibDS/README.md

 ![Image](example/screenshot.png)

-I have made a simple command-line Driver Station with SDL and ncurses/pdcurses to demostrate the uses of LibDS, check it [here](example/)!.
+I have made a simple command-line Driver Station with SDL and ncurses/pdcurses to demostrate the uses of LibDS.
+You can check it [here](example/).

 ### Project Architecture